owncloud-archive/documentation/developer_manual/app/fundamentals/database.rst

 .. sectionauthor:: Thomas Müller <thomas.mueller@tmit.eu>

-ownCloud uses migration steps to perform any changes between versions.
+ownCloud uses migration steps to perform database changes between releases.
-In most cases, these changes are changes to the database schema, but it is not only limited to them.
+In most cases, these changes relate to the core database schema.
-Therefore we support three kinds of migration steps: simple, SQL and schema.
+However, other types of changes may be required.

-There are currently three supported migration types:
+Therefore we support three kinds of migration steps, these are:

-- **Simple.** This allows general migration steps to be executed.
+- **Simple:** run general migration steps.
 These are quite similar to the `migration repair steps <https://doc.owncloud.org/api/classes/OCP.Migration.IRepairStep.html>`_.
-- **SQL.** This allows you to create a list of executable SQL commands.
+- **SQL:** create a list of executable SQL commands.
-- **Schema.** This allows migration via schema migration operations.
+- **Schema:** migration via schema migration operations.

 Starting with ownCloud 10, this is the preferred way to perform any kind of migrations and is enabled by default within core.
 Any app which wants to use this mechanism has to enable it in :file:`appinfo/info.xml`, by adding the following: